launchdarkly/api-client-java/docs/UserSettingsApi.md

 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
 String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
 String userKey = "userKey_example"; // String | The user's key.
-PatchComment patchComment = new PatchComment(); // PatchComment | Requires a JSON Patch representation of the desired changes to the project, and an optional comment. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported. try {
+Object semanticPatchWithComment = null; // Object | Requires a Semantic Patch representation of the desired changes to the resource. 'https://apidocs.launchdarkly.com/reference#updates-via-semantic-patches'.
+The addition of comments is also supported. try {
-    UserTargetingExpirationOnFlagsForUser result = apiInstance.patchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, patchComment);
+    UserTargetingExpirationOnFlagsForUser result = apiInstance.patchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, semanticPatchWithComment);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling UserSettingsApi#patchExpiringUserTargetsForFlags");